Seirdy/seirdy.one/content/posts/website-best-practices.md

 A similar attribute that I _do_ recommend is the [`decoding`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img#attr-decoding) attribute.
 I typically use `decoding="async"` so that image decoding can be deferred.

-Pages should finish making all network requests while loading, save for a form submission.

 ### Would pre-loading or pre-fetching solve the issues with lazy-loading?

 Pre-loading essential resources is fine, but speculatively pre-loading content that the user may or may not request isn't.